Mudbrick: Banco

 The Great Mosque of Djenné, in central Mali, is the world's largest mudbrick structure.
 It, like much of Sahelian architecture, is built with a mudbrick called Banco, a recipe of mud and grain husks, fermented, and either formed into bricks or applied on surfaces as a plaster like paste in broad strokes.
 This plaster must be reapplied annually.

 Durability

-In some cases, brickmakers extended the life of mud bricks by putting fired bricks on top or covering them with stucco.
+In some cases, brickmakers extended the life of mudbricks by putting fired bricks on top or covering them with stucco.